crycode-de/ioBroker.radiohead/docs/en/radiohead.md

 If enabled `RHReliableDatagram` will be used instead of `RHDatagram`.

 #### Retries
-Number of retries for each message to be sent if no acknowledgment is receied.
+Number of retries for each message to be sent if no acknowledgment is received.

 Default is `3`.
-Set to `0` for no retrys.
+Set to `0` for no retries.

 #### Timeout
 Timeout while waiting for an acknowledgment for each sent message.